 Call us for a FREE 30 minute phone consultation at 416-907-9249 or submit a callback request

 Severance Packages are typically bittersweet.
-Offered during a lay off or reduction, they are intended to compensate the employee for their years with the company and to ensure that they remain financially stable until they are able to find re-employment.
+Offered during a layoff or workforce reduction, they are intended to compensate the employee for their years with the company and to ensure that they remain financially stable until you are able to find re-employment.

-The amount of severance, and benefits you are entitled to depends on several factors, namely your years at the company, your tenure, and your other benefits during employment (health benefits, of course, and also where applicable, bonuses and commissions).
+The amount of severance and benefits you are entitled to depend on several factors, namely your years at the company, your tenure, and your other benefits during employment (health benefits, of course, and also where applicable, bonuses and commissions).
 The time invested in severance package reviews by a Toronto Employment Lawyer can uncover glaring omissions by employers, so severance package reviews are good protection.

-Short term employees (less than one year) might get almost as much time as they worked in notice, if not more time.
+Short term employees (less than one year) might get almost as much time as if they had worked through the notice period, if not more time.

 Video: How to look at your Severance package

-These reasons are why it is crucial to contact an Employment Lawyer when you are presented with a severance package.
-In order to ensure that such packages are not signed under distress, employers will typically provide you with a one week period to seek independent legal advice regarding the package.
+Andrew Monkhouse explains the reasons why it is crucial to contact a Toronto Employment Lawyer when you are presented with a Severance Package.
+In order to ensure that such packages are not signed under distress, employers will typically provide you with a one week period to seek independent legal advice regarding the Severance Package.
 Take advantage of this to ensure that you are not getting less than you are entitled to.